Wild Pantry

 Wild Pantry is now offering a selection of seeds for edible wild plants, medicinal plants, and just because the plant is beautiful to look at.

-If there are seeds that you would like to find please email and we may be able to find them or furnish them for you.
+If there are seeds that you would like to find and can't locate, please email and we may be able to find them or furnish them for you.

 Please advise your zip code and we can advise shipping cost.